 Our approach to teaching phonics is extremely successful as is evident in our Year 1 phonics screening results.
-In 2014 88% of pupils passed compared to the national average of 74%.
-In 2015 93% of pupils passed compared to the national average of 77%.
-In 2016 91% of pupils passed compared to the national average of 81%.
-In 2017 91% of pupils passed compared to the national of 81.4%.
 In 2018 96% of pupils passed compared to the national average of 82.7%.
 In 2019 94% of pupils passed compared to the national average of 82%.

 Each child receives a phonics pack when they start our school.
 There are lots of fun phonic activities within the pack.
 Please carry these out with your child each week.
-There are also a list of common (tricky) words that your child needs to learn.
+There are also a list of red (tricky) words that your child needs to learn.
 Please use the activities in the pack to help your child learn these words.

 Children are supported in their reading through guided reading opportunities in groups, library sessions, reading activities, daily Read, Write Inc sessions, regular reading opportunities with teachers, teaching assistants, students and parent helpers (please talk to your child's class teacher if you can spare any time for this).
 Each half term your child will meet with their reading buddy and share their reading books with them, the children are paired up with someone from a different class that they can share their books with.

-The reading books cover a wide range of reading schemes including many different genres (fiction, non-fiction, play scripts etc.) and are levelled according to the Read, Write Inc Scheme to ensure progression in the formative years.
+The reading books are levelled according to the Read, Write Inc Scheme to ensure progression in the formative years.